John Conolly: Life

 Conolly was born at Market Rasen, Lincolnshire, of an Irish family.
 He spent four years as a lieutenant in the Cambridgeshire Militia and lived for a year in France before embarking on a medical career.
 He graduated with an MD degree at University of Edinburgh in 1821.
 After practising at Lewes, Chichester and Stratford-on-Avon successively, he was appointed professor of the practice of medicine at University College, London, in 1828.
 In 1830 he published a work on the Indications of Insanity, and soon afterwards settled at Warwick.

 In 1832 in co-operation with Sir Charles Hastings and Sir John Forbes, he founded a small medical association with a view to raising the standard of provincial practice called the Provincial Medical and Surgical Association.
 His brother William Brice Conolly became the association's 'Widows and Orphans Benevolent Fund' treasurer and secretary.
 In later years this grew in importance and membership, and finally became the British Medical Association.

 Conolly and Forbes went on to start a new publication in 1836: the 'British and Foreign Medical Review, or, A Quarterly Journal of Practical Medicine', for which they shared the editorship from 1836 to 1839.
 It was the first publication of its type, aimed at sharing newly-won medical knowledge.
 The Review was read widely in Europe and America, and helped to promote modern methods of treatment and to enhance the reputation of British medicine.
 The BMA library still holds a complete set of its volumes.

 In 1839, Conolly was appointed resident physician to the Middlesex County Asylum at Hanwell (now known as West London Mental Health NHS Trust's St Bernard's Hospital).
 In this capacity, he introduced the principle of non-restraint into the treatment of the insane.
 This principle had already been put into practice in two small English asylums—William Tuke's York Retreat and the Lincoln Asylum—but it was due to Conolly's courage in sweeping away all mechanical restraint in a great metropolitan asylum and in the face of strong opposition, that non-restraint became accepted practice throughout the country.

+In 1840 he carried out a phrenological examination of Edward Oxford at Newgate Prison and concluded that he had been insane at the time he fired two pistols at Queen Victoria.
 In 1844 Conolly ceased to be resident physician at Hanwell, but he remained visiting physician until 1852.

 On 21 July 1852, the honorary degree of Doctor of Civil Law was conferred on Conolly together with his two friends Dr John Forbes and Dr Charles Hastings.
 Conolly died on 5 March 1866 at Hanwell, where in the later part of his life he had a private asylum called Lawn House.
 His gravestone can still be seen in Kensington Cemetery, Uxbridge Road, Ealing.